ryanturcotte/iracing-schedule-viewer/README.md

 ## How to use

-1. If necessary, select an iRacing schedule data source (PDF or JSON).
-Click the database icon in top left to change.
+1. If updated, most current season schedule will auto-load.
+If you need to, click the database icon in top left to change.
 2. Scroll, filter, or search to list series and click the checkbox for series you want to run.
-Mouse over for a quick review of the schedule.
+Mouse over or tap (mobile) to get a quick review of the schedule.
 3. Click Generate Schedule to see view the series table.
 4. To export for printing, click Generate CSV to download the spreadsheet.
-Check off "Minimize Text" to improve cell spacing.
 5. Download the Excel template to print your one-page calendar.

 ## How to use Excel template